 Book Now: Marquis Villas Resort

 Additional Stop: Disneyland, Anaheim, CA

-We gifted our girls a few days at Disneyland for Christmas this year, so we headed from Palm Springs to Anaheim.
+We gifted our girls a few days at Disneyland for Christmas, so we headed from Palm Springs to Anaheim.
 We arrived, checked into our hotel, and explored Downtown Disney, then spent the next two days in the parks.